CBurl1/CBurl1/README.md

 <h3 align="left">I use code to solve real world problems.
 Have a problem your business needs solving?
 Let's talk.</h3>

-- 🔭 I’m about to deploy a Magento real-time inventory system
+- 🔭 I’m about to deploy a Magento 2 Year End System for Inventory Managment

-- 🌱 I’m currently learning **PostgreSQL**
+- 🌱 I’m currently learning **TypeScript**

 - 👨‍💻 All of my projects are available at [www.collinburleigh.com](https://www.collinburleigh.com)

-- 💬 Ask me about **React, Python and Flask**
+- 💬 Ask me about **React, Python, Flask and PostgreSQL**

 - 📫 How to reach me **Collin.s.burleigh@gmail.com**